YizeZhang/Net_Diff/README.md

    4. Turn off time restriction of BSX file

 2018/12/27
+   1. Change maximum BeiDou satellite PRN as 37

-   1. Fix bug of satellite orbit value in sp3 file is 0.000
+   2. Fix bug of satellite orbit value in sp3 file is 0.000